nxthdr/blog/content/2025/03/winter-update.md

 Probing at a rate of 10,000 packets per second from two Vultr instances (Paris and Atlanta) took roughly 40 minutes.
 You can view the per-minute number of replies in this [dashboard](https://grafana.nxthdr.dev/d/defi1poeecykgf/saimiris?orgId=2&from=2025-03-13T08:23:08.228Z&to=2025-03-13T09:05:59.573Z&timezone=browser).

 Finally, you can access the results of this experiment through the ClickHouse proxy.
-All data is shared under the Open Database License (ODbL).
+All data is shared under the Open Data Commons Public Domain Dedication and License (PDDL).
 However, due to the current 7-day data retention policy, the specific data from this experiment may no longer be available.
 In the future, I plan to conduct regular experiments like this and retain certain datasets for longer periods.

 For fun, we can reimplement the [anycatch](https://github.com/benjojo/AnyCatch) technique to discover anycast prefixes.
 The query returns prefixes where we get replies from the two agents: